• g2 badge

 Tip: Add a discount to your bundling offer

-A discount will make the deal much more appealing in the eyes of customers, especially those looking for the best deals.
+A discount will make the deal much more appealing, especially for those looking for the best deals.
 It does not have to be a large discount (even $10 off could do the job).
+These 20 discount code ideas should be useful.

 6. Collaboration with other brands

+Do you have a partnership with another business?
+Do your products go well together with theirs?
 If yes, then you can effectively promote your products to customers by doing a collaboration.
 This way, you'll double the marketing effort and tap into new audiences.

 émoi émoi collaborated with Superga to promote a special B2GO offer: free collector socks for buying two matching pairs of shoes (for a mom and a child).
+This product promotion campaign was advertised on émoi émoi's website like this:

-emoi emoi onsite notifications
+emoi emoi onsite notifications Superga collab

-If the visitors clicked, they went to the special émoi émoi & Superga collaboration page where they could pick the shoes and the size.
+If visitors clicked, they went to the special collaboration page where they could pick the shoes and the size.
+There, they also applied the promo code to unlock the offer:

-embed on website
+embed on website emoi emoi

-emoi emoi onsite notifications CTR
+emoi emoi onsite notifications CTR results

 To make your product promotion with partner collaborations effective: